ildanaruzybayeva/discover-kz-chrome-extenstion/README.md

 # Discover Kazakhstan: a chrome extension

-Project name is a chrome extension that allows anyone using google chrome to get a custom tab with the following features:
+Discover Kazakhstan is a chrome extension that allows anyone using google chrome to get a custom tab with the following features:

 1. Get latest news from https://rus.azattyq.org/z/2231
 2. Get a featured picture from https://unsplash.com/collections/9511364/kazakhstan